pastordesoles/Bloody-Nose/README.md

 ## Features

 - Create a unique user and get into the Bloody Nose experience
-- Create, update and delete your own trainning sessions.
+- Create, update and delete your own training sessions.
 - Filter sessions based on the style you prefer.

 ## Screenshots